cferrier1995/PhocusDesigns/README.md

 1. Update a mySQL Database of addresses without coordinates with their addresses(gotten from the Google Maps API).
 2. Add a new store location to the Database, get the coordinates first from the Google Maps API.
+3. Get a list of all addresses currently in the database.

 The Map Display Folder contains code to take a zip code from the user, and display a map of all store locations within X miles of that store location.